-Meredith moves to sell Time, Fortune and Sports Illustrated titles-sources | 4-Traders
+Meredith moves to sell Time, Fortune and Sports Illustrated titles: sources | 4-Traders

 Meredith's acquisition of Time Inc was aided by a $650 million investment from the private equity arm of Charles and David Koch, the billionaire brothers known for championing conservative political causes.

-(Story refiled to fix company RIC in first paragraph)
+(This version of the story has been refiled to fix company RIC in first paragraph)

 (Reporting By Jessica Toonkel in New York and Liana B. Baker in New Orleans; Additional reporting by Greg Roumeliotis in New York; Editing by Cynthia Osterman)